Toward Discretization-Consistent Closure Schemes for Large Eddy Simulation Using Reinforcement Learning: LES Formulations and Closures

 where $\mathcal{C}_{s,ijk}$ is the tensor comprising the coefficients and \smash{$\phi_i(\xi_{1,2,3})$} denotes the $i$-th one-dimensional Legendre polynomial in the $\xi_1$-,$\xi_2$- and $\xi_3$-direction, respectively.
 In a first step, we only consider the constant and quadratic mode, which yields

-Hence, we set only four nonzero values.
+Hence, only four nonzero values are set.
 The constant contribution for the zeroth mode is set to $ C_s^{const}$ and the quadratic coefficients in each of the three directions are set to the same value $C_s^{quad}$, i.e., we consider a shifted hyperparaboloid of revolution.
 This choice is justified for isotropic closure problems like the driven HIT introduced in Sec.~\ref{sec:testcase}.
-Note that choosing $C_s^{quad}=0$ results in the classical formulation with a constant $C_s$, here however per grid element.
-To compute the eddy-viscosity at each solution point following \eqref{eq:smago}, the nodal value of $C_s$ at each solution point can be computed with
+Note that choosing $C_s^{quad}=0$ results in the classical formulation with a constant $C_s$; here however per grid element.
+To compute the eddy viscosity at each solution point following \eqref{eq:smago}, the nodal value of $C_s$ at each solution point can be computed with

 where $\ppvec{V}$ denotes the one-dimensional interpolation matrix that interpolates the Legendre basis to the Lagrange basis used to represent the solution.
 The entries of $\ppvec{V}$ can be obtained by evaluating the Legendre basis functions~$\phi_i(\xi)$ at the LGL nodes~\smash{$\{\xi^{(j)}\}_{j=0}^N$}.
 Note that this case recovers the elementwise constant case for~\smash{$C_s^{quad}=0$}.
 The idea of a varying eddy viscosity is of course well-known, for instance from spectral vanishing viscosity models.
 Here, instead of formulating the eddy viscosity as a function in wavenumber space, we define it as a function of physical space.
-Thus, the explicit model in this work is a based on classical Smagorinsky eddy viscosity formulation, where the model coefficient~$C_s$ can be chosen either as a constant in each grid element or as an individual shifted parabolic polynomial generated by the zeroth and second order Legendre modes.
+Thus, the explicit model in this work is based on a classical Smagorinsky eddy viscosity formulation, where the model coefficient~$C_s$ can be chosen either as a constant in each grid element or as an individual shifted parabolic polynomial generated by the zeroth and second order Legendre modes.
 This leads to the two modeling scenarios and optimizable parameters in each grid element: